Kanailal Dutta: Early life

-Kanailal Dutta was born in Chandan Nagar, West Bengal.
+Kanailal Dutta was born in Chandan Nagar, West Bengal in a weaver caste (Tanti) family.
 His father, Chunilal Dutta, was an accountant in Bombay.
 Kanailal's early school life was started in Girgaon Aryan Education Society School, Bombay and later he came back to Chandannagar and took admission in Duplex College in Chandannagar.
 In 1908, he appeared BA exam from Hooghly Mohsin College, which was affiliated with the University of Calcutta.

 Revolutionary activities

 During his early college days, Kanailal met with Charu Chandra Roy, who inspired him to join the revolutionary movement during the agitations against the Partition of Bengal.
 During 1905 movement against partition of Bengal, Kanailal Dutta was in the forefront from Chandannagar group.
 He also developed a close connection with the Gondolpara revolutionary group, which was led by Srishchandra Ghosh.
 In 1908, he moved to Kolkata and joined Kolkata based revolutionary group Jugantar.